rockset/rockset-js/packages/cli/README.md

 You can find a complete reference for all supported `rockset auth` commands [here](/packages/cli/reference/auth.md).

 ### Multi-region support
-By default, the Rockset CLI tool uses the us-west-2 server.
+By default, the Rockset CLI tool uses the Oregon 1 server.
 To select another region, you will need to add and use a new profile that explicitly sets a different region.
 For more information, check out `rockset auth` commands [here](/packages/cli/reference/auth.md).

 # Access the Rockset API from the Command Line (`rockset api`)